Menubrea/Semester_Project_2/README.md

     A registered user may use credit to make a Bid on another user’s Listing An unregistered user may search through Listings

+#### For the future

+    Create a dedicated profile page for logged in user.
+    Create a dedicated profile page for other profiles, users can interact with.
+    With better tag/category support from the API, provide dedicated listings/filters.
+    Add animations for certain interactions.

 ## Installation
 Clone repositiory